atomgomba/kif/README.md

 }
 ```

 The forms of e.g. `kif.w` and `kifw` can be used interchangeably when used as static.
+For brevity the shortcut for level `WTF` can be written as `kiff` instead of `kifwtf`.

 ### Use as an instance